Our Falcon Location

 Our Contemporary Levels Include:

-Contemporary dance combines modern, ballet, and jazz elements.
-A wider range of floor work is introduced in addition to quality of movement exercises.
-Students will gain a comprehensive vocabulary, and will be able to explore different movement through space while maintaining effective body alignment and proper technique.
-Classes are available for beginning through advanced dancers ages 6 and up.
-All students are given the opportunity to showcase their talents in a year-end performance.
-Those who reach a higher level of achievement may audition for our Contemporary Dance Company.
+Classes are available for beginning through advanced dancers, ages 7 and up.
+All students have the opportunity to showcase their talents in a year-end performance.
+Those who reach a higher level of achievement may audition for our Contemporary Dance Company, Connexus.

 Our Contemporary Levels Include: